anonymous3141/anonymous3141.github.io/_posts/2021-07-28-Transfer-Learning.md

 - Logistic Regression scored 1462/1752
 - A 3 layer neural network with layer sizes 4096-128-5 scored 1472/1752
-- An SVM without much tuning (just the regularization) was also tried and scored 1455/1752
+- An SVM from scikit-learn without much tuning (just the regularization) was also tried and scored 1455/1752

 Thus, all 3 approaches have accuracies around 83%.

+### Source code:
+You can find the pdf of the jupyter-notebook [here]({% link static transferlearn_notebook.pdf %})